Skip to main content

 Submissions

-This page is designed to help you ensure your submission is ready for and fits the scope of the journal.
+This page is designed to help you ensure that your manuscript is ready for submission to the journal.

 Submission Checklist